gmc-code/PC-Microbit-Extension-backup/docs/classes/inheritance.rst

 super
 -----------

-| The super() function is used to give access to methods and properties of a parent or sibling class.
+| The super() function is used to give access to attributes and methods of a parent class to extend their functionality.
+| The super() function is used to extend their functionality with minimal code changes.
 | The super() function returns an object that represents the parent class.

 | In the code below, the Square class uses the super() function to modify the __init__ method that would be inherited from the Rectangle class.